-Other than as set out below or as is disclosed elsewhere in this Prospectus, no:
+Other than as set out below or as is disclosed elsewhere in this Prospectus. no:

-- (a) Director of the Company; or - (b) person named in this Prospectus as performing a function in a professional, advisory or other capacity in connection with the preparation and distribution of this Prospectus; or - (c) promoter of the Company; or - (d) stockbroker or underwriter to the Offer of Shares under this Prospectus, has or had within two years before lodgement of this Prospectus with ASIC any interest in:
+- (a) Director of the Company or proposed Director of the Company; or - (b) person named in this Prospectus as performing a function in a professional, advisory or other capacity in connection with the preparation and distribution of this Prospectus; or - (c) promoter of the Company; or - (d) stockbroker or underwriter to the Offer of New Shares and New Options under this Prospectus, has or had within two years before lodgement of this Prospectus with ASIC any interest in:

-- (a) the formation or promotion of the Company; or - (b) any property acquired or proposed to be acquired by the Company in connection with its formation or promotion or in connection with the Offer of Shares under this Prospectus; or - (c) the Offer of Shares under this Prospectus;
+- (a) the formation or promotion of the Company; or - (b) any property acquired or proposed to be acquired by the Company in connection with its formation or promotion or in connection with the Offer of New Shares and New Options under this Prospectus; or - (c) the Offer of New Shares and New Options under this Prospectus;

-and no amounts have been paid or agreed to be paid and no amounts have been given or agreed to be given to any of those persons as an inducement to become or to qualify as a Director of the Company or for services rendered in connection with the formation or promotion of the Company or the Offer of Shares under this Prospectus.
+and no amounts have been paid or agreed to be paid and no amounts have been given or agreed to be given to any of those persons as an inducement to become or to qualify as a Director of the Company or for services rendered in connection with the formation or promotion of the Company or the Offer of New Shares and New Options under this Prospectus.